-Usually when people hear the word ‘sex’ they think of penetration, insertive sex or genital sex but sex can again mean many other activities outside of insertive/penetrative sex.
-For some people, sex is not defined or dependent upon penetration (whether with fingers, toys, genitals) and/or an orgasm but for some people it can be.
+Usually, when people hear the word ‘sex’ they think of penetration, insertive sex, or genital sex but sex can again mean many other activities outside of insertive/penetrative sex.
+For some people, sex is not defined or dependent upon penetration (whether with fingers, toys, genitals) and/or orgasm but for some people, it can be.

 There are also different contexts in which people explore sexual activities.
 People may engage in sexual activities on their own with masturbating, or with other people whether that is casual, anonymous, group sex, dating, friends with benefits, partner(s), spouse, significant other, non-monogamous relationships, with clients, or any other types of encounters.
 Our values and comfort level will influence what types of sexual activities we are open to or desire, how often, whether we want sexual activities with one partner or multiple partners and what type of relationship we are comfortable with (casual, anonymous, dating, serious relationship, spouse, monogamous, polyamorous, etc.)

 Our definitions of “sex” can also change and expand through time as we go through different life events.